 At Embode, we distinguish ourselves by being on-the-ground and familiar with field locations for our work.
-Since establishing in 2015, Embode has undertaken field research and assignments in over ten countries across Asia and Africa.
-Our projects focus on both NGO/UN programmes and business supply chains in areas of child labour, women's empowerment, ethical recruitment, migrant labour, human trafficking and social protection.
+Since establishing in 2015, Embode has undertaken field research and assignments in over 13 countries across Asia and Africa.
+Our expert team is made up of a diverse group of technical researchers, advisors and specialists based across the world.

-Aarti Kapoor is Managing Director and Lead Consultant of Embode.
+Aarti Kapoor is the Founder and Executive Director of Embode.
 She is a qualified lawyer in both the UK (England and Wales) and the US (New York state).
-She also has a Masters degrees in 'Law and Economics' as well as 'Systems Leadership and Organisational Analysis'.
+She also has Masters degrees in 'Law and Economics' as well as 'Systems Leadership and Organisational Analysis'.

-Aarti has over 20 years of professional experience, including 17 years working on human rights issues, with a focus on forced labour, human trafficking and child exploitation.
-She is also a trained Organisational Analyst and has worked in leadership positions in the UK and South East Asia with government, NGOs and corporate agencies as well as undertaken assignments in Eastern Europe and Africa.
+Aarti has over 25 years of professional experience, including 20 years working on human rights issues, with a focus on forced labour, human trafficking and child exploitation.
+She is also a trained Organisational Analyst and has worked in leadership positions in the UK and South East Asia across government, NGOs and corporate agencies as well as undertaken assignments in Eastern Europe and Africa.

 Prior to establishing Embode, Aarti led Project Childhood, an Australian government regional initiative against child sexual exploitation in tourism across Cambodia, Lao PDR, Thailand and Vietnam for World Vision.
 This included directing an international child safe tourism campaign reaching over 15 million people and overseeing an education / awareness-raising programme on prevention of child sexual abuse to over 40,000 people, including children and parents.